 Failure to comply with expected standards of conduct or engaging in or attempts to engage in prohibited conduct may result in loss of the privilege of working and/or staying at CFL.
 Such conduct may also result in disciplinary action under applicable university student and employee disciplinary processes, and/or referral to applicable police departments.

-- If you have any concerns about your experience at the Center for Limnology Hasler Lab or TLS (e.g., working environment, inappropriate behavior, roommates at TLS, etc.) please talk to your supervisor/advisor, a staff person, or director at Hasler Lab or TLS.
-You may also send your information via the CFL Concerns/Problems Report Form.
+If you have any concerns about your experience at the Center for Limnology Hasler Lab or Trout Lake Station (e.g., working environment, inappropriate behavior, roommates at TLS, etc.) please talk to your supervisor/advisor, a staff person, or director at Hasler Lab or Trout Lake Station.
+You may also share your concern via the CFL Concerns/Problems Report Form

 - Obey all laws of the local, state and federal government.

 - Complete all required safety trainings and apply the principals and guidelines from those trainings in your daily work

 - Be polite, respectful and professional in actions, communication and timeliness.

 - Use email, network, and internet resources within the computers, online resources, and all other technology within the guidelines of the UW IT Policies.

 - Use CFL equipment, resources or facilities appropriately, preventing misuse, misappropriation, damage or theft.

 - Engage in behavior that is safe to self or others; this includes use of vehicles, boats or snowmobiles.
 (Wisconsin state statues mandates that anyone born on or after January 1, 1989 is required to complete the online boater safety course to operate a motor boat.
 See CFL User Guide for more details.

 - Follow campus alcohol policies and practices.
 Campus alcohol policies and practices are designed to encourage and enforce an environment in which consumption of alcohol is legal, safe, and responsible.
 Consumption of alcohol by individuals under the minimum legal drinking age is strictly prohibited.